Jokurale/authorization-server/README.md

 # authorization-server 🌀

-◼ AaaS cloud model app for further jwt intergration.
+◼ JWT authorization server for personal use.

 ## Getting Started👨‍🦯